DCASE-REPO/dcase2018_baseline/task5/README.md

 Baseline system description
 ==================

 This is the baseline system for the [Task 5 of the DCASE2018 challenge](http://dcase.community/challenge2018/task-monitoring-domestic-activities).
-The baseline system is intended to lower the hurtle to participate the DCASE challenge(s).
+The baseline system is intended to lower the hurdle to participate the DCASE challenge(s).
 It provides an entry-level approach which is simple but relatively close to the state of the art systems.
 High-end performance is left for the challenge participants to find.

 Participants are allowed to build their system on top of the given baseline system.
 The system has all needed functionality for dataset handling, storing / accessing features and models, and evaluating the results, making the adaptation for one's needs rather easy.
 The baseline system is also a good starting point for entry level researchers.